dmorton63/Quantum-OS/README.md

 ## 📜 License

-QuantumOS is released under a **dual-license model**:
+QARMA is released under a **dual-license model**:

 ### 🔓 Public License (GPLv3)
-QuantumOS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+QARMA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.